dbmi-pitt/faersdbstats/README.md

 ### Mapping

-Use this small app https://github.com/mi-erasmusmc/aioli or refer to original docs
+Use this app https://github.com/mi-erasmusmc/aioli or refer to original docs in the documentation folder

 ### Standardization and statistic generation